romanpauk/dingo/README.md

 Dependency Injection Container for C++, with DI, next-gen and an 'o' in a name.

-Dingo builds object graphs from ordinary C++ types.
+Dingo builds object graphs from ordinary C++ types with runtime or compile-time registration.
 Scopes and storage policies control ownership explicitly, and user types stay free of framework macros or base classes.

+Resolution applies supported ownership and interface conversions automatically, so one registration can satisfy references, pointers, smart pointers, and interface views when the selected storage and scope allow it.

 Tested with: